matildeec/ProLiFIC/README.md

   A Jupyter notebook for exploratory data analysis of the ProLiFIC dataset.
 It includes loading and merging metadata with event logs, parsing timestamps, generating descriptive statistics, calculating case durations, and producing visualizations to support process mining and institutional research.

 - **`ProLiFIC_error_cases.txt`**
-  A plain-text list of `case_id`s that were either corrected or excluded due to formatting and structural issues—primarily from legislatures X–XVIII.
+  A plain-text list of `case_id`s that were either corrected or excluded due to formatting and structural issues from legislatures X–XVIII.

 ---